wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/02-Nested-Blocks.md

 ## Creating nested blocks

-Nested blocks are created by using the InnerBlocks component of the @wordpress/block-editor package.
+Nested blocks are created by using the `InnerBlocks` [component](https://github.com/WordPress/gutenberg/blob/33e2fadeebe32a64a946106488120b6f559d3deb/packages/block-editor/src/components/inner-blocks/README.md) of the `@wordpress/block-editor` package.

-The InnerBlocks component allows you to create a block that can contain other blocks.
+The `InnerBlocks` component allows you to create a block that can contain other blocks.

 Let's look at an example of how to use this component.

-If you followed the "An introduction to developing WordPress blocks" module in the Beginner Developer Learning Pathway, you will have installed node.js and npm, and used create-block to scaffold a new block plugin.
+If you followed the "An introduction to developing WordPress blocks" module in the Beginner Developer Learning Pathway, you will have installed `node.js` and `npm`, and used `create-block` to scaffold a new block plugin.

 If you didn't follow that module, or you don't have the required software installed, please follow the [Setting up your block development environment](https://learn.wordpress.org/lesson/setting-up-your-block-development-environment/) lesson for all the details.